20250730 MAV25 synopsis - Flipbook - Page 79

 (Year 9 to Year 12)

-students to pursue senior maths, despite limited career
+Motivating high-potential students to pursue senior

-through real-world applications, career pathways, and
+is to spark curiosity through real-world applications, career

-trigonometry-based task - surveying and designing a bridge
+trigonometry based task — surveying and designing a bridge

 Key takeaways: